BlackBears/alanduncan.me/pages/photography.markdown

 </a>
 I photographed _"The ball's in your court"_ at the same place.
 <br />
 I was struck by the scene of a weather-beaten chair sitting on the sideline of the right service court as if someone had pulled up a seat to watch a game at some unusual angle.
-Or just to imaging what it would be like to sit their during a match, services flying by at unimaginable speed.
+Or just to imagine what it would be like to sit there during a match, services flying by at incredible speed.
 <br /><br />
-The weather court had begun to exfoliate under the intense southern sun, revealing layers upon layers of resurfacing.
+The weathered court had begun to exfoliate under the intense southern sun, revealing layers upon layers of resurfacing.
 Someone had carefully applied these layers without giving the slightest thought that they would be buried, then revealed again in time by a passer-by, a casual urban archaeologist.
 <br /><br />
 In each crack, long tufts of ratty grass had taken hold, pushing up more layers of material, widening the clefts, consuming the courts in their wake.
 <br /><br />